Fortran Compilers

 There are several free compilers available or up-coming for Unix-like operating systems that support modern Fortran language standards:

-Intel’s Fortran, C, C++, and Python compilers for Windows, Linux, and macOS (freeware).
+- Intel’s LLVM-based Fortran, C, and C++ compilers for Windows, Linux, and

 GNU Fortran is a fork of G95, a discontinued Fortran 95 compiler that has been removed from the FreeBSD ports collection due to deprecated dependencies that are required for building.
 Flang in an older front-end for LLVM, missing most features of Fortran 2008 and 2018.